-- Health and Safety at Work etc. Act 1974: - purpose: defines employers' responsibilities to protect the health, safety and welfare at work of employees and members of the public and defines employees' duties to protect themselves and each other - Management of Health and Safety at Work Regulations 1999: - purpose: aims to reduce the number and severity of accidents in the workplace, through assessment and management of risk - Control of Substances Hazardous to Health (COSHH) Regulations 1994 and subsequent amendments 2004 - purpose: requirement for employers to control substances hazardous to health by reducing or preventing employees' exposure to these substances - Personal Protective Equipment at Work (Amendment) Regulations 2022: - purpose: defines employers' responsibilities to provide appropriate personal protective equipment (PPE) to reduce harm to employees, visitors and clients.
-This can include safety helmets, masks, goggles and gloves - Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013 (RIDDOR): - o purpose: defines employers' duties to report serious workplace accidents, occupational diseases and specified dangerous occurrences ('near misses') - Environmental Protection Act 1990: - purpose: makes provision for the improved control of pollution to the air, water and land by regulating the management of waste and the control of emissions - Special Waste Regulations 1996: - purpose: measures relating to the regulation and control of the transit, import and export of waste (including recyclable materials), the prevention, reduction and elimination of pollution caused by waste and the requirement for an assessment of the impact on the environment of projects likely to have significant effects on the environment - Hazardous Waste (England and Wales) Regulations 2005: - purpose: controls the storage, transport and disposal of hazardous waste (waste stream) to ensure it is appropriately managed and any risks are minimised

-- Waste Electrical and Electronic Equipment (WEEE) Regulations 2013 - purpose: to reduce the amount of electronic and electrical equipment incinerated or sent to landfill sites.
+- Health and Safety at Work etc. Act 1974: - purpose: defines employers' responsibilities to protect the health, safety and welfare at work of employees and members of the public and defines employees' duties to protect themselves and each other - Management of Health and Safety at Work Regulations 1999: - $\circ\;$ purpose: aims to reduce the number and severity of accidents in the workplace, through assessment and management of risk - Control of Substances Hazardous to Health (COSHH) Regulations 2002 (as amended in 2004): - purpose: requirement for employers to control substances hazardous to health by reducing or preventing employees' exposure to these substances - Personal Protective Equipment at Work (Amendment) Regulations 2022: - purpose: defines employers' responsibilities to provide appropriate personal protective equipment (PPE) to reduce harm to employees, visitors and clients.
+This can include safety helmets, masks, goggles and gloves - Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) 2013: - purpose: defines employers' duties to report serious workplace accidents, occupational diseases and specified dangerous occurrences ('near misses') - Environmental Protection Act 1990: - purpose: makes provision for the improved control of pollution to the air, water and land by regulating the management of waste and the control of emissions - Special Waste Regulations 1996: - purpose: measures relating to the regulation and control of the transit, import and export of waste (including recyclable materials), the prevention, reduction and elimination of pollution caused by waste and the requirement for an assessment of the impact on the environment of projects likely to have significant effects on the environment - Hazardous Waste (England and Wales) Regulations 2005: - purpose: controls the storage, transport and disposal of hazardous waste (waste stream) to ensure it is appropriately managed and any risks are minimised - Waste Electrical and Electronic Equipment (WEEE) Regulations 2013: - purpose: to reduce the amount of electronic and electrical equipment incinerated or sent to landfill sites.
 Places onus on all businesses to correctly store and transport electrical waste - Regulatory Reform (Fire Safety) Order 2005: - purpose: to reduce death, damage and injury caused by fire by placing legal responsibilities on employers to carry out a fire risk assessment.
-All organisations are required to have procedures for evacuation in the event of a fire - Manual Handling Operations Regulations 1992 (as amended): - purpose: requires employers to assess and minimise the risk to employees' health involved in the manual handling, moving and positioning of an object, person or animal and workplace ergonomics - Health and Safety (Display Screen Equipment) Regulations 1992: - purpose: defines employers' responsibilities in carrying out risk assessments of workstations used by employees, including the use of display screen equipment, to minimise identified risks
+All organisations are required to have procedures for evacuation in the event of a fire - Manual Handling Operations Regulations 1992, as amended by the Health and Safety (Miscellaneous